 Mount Kilimanjaro currently has an excessive amount of ice near the summit.
 The ice exists from just below the crater rim until the summit.
 This encompasses Gilman’s Point (18,600 feet) and Stella Point (18,885 feet) up to Uhuru Point (19,345 feet).

-For your safety, we recommend that our clients who have June 2018 climbing dates bring microspikes or similar spike/chain devices.
+For your safety, we recommend that our clients who have climbing dates from June through August 2018 bring microspikes or similar spike/chain devices.
 Microspikes will prevent slipping on the ice.